 The state of California does not have a cap on pain and suffering or any non-economic damages you claim.
 Determining how much the payout will be is specific to your circumstances as juries do not have a fixed standard to rely on.
 There is no formula for insurance companies to adhere to, which means every settlement has unlimited potential.
 Generally speaking, the more severe and long-lasting the recovery, the more compensation is expected.

 Injured & Seeking Legal Advocates You Can Trust?
 Contact Us Today

-B&D Law Group is comprised of aggressive and results-driven California personal injury attorneys who are committed to one thing above all else: helping you survive the challenges of your case with ease.
+B&D Law Group is comprised of aggressive and results-driven attorneys who are committed to one thing above all else: helping you survive the challenges of your case with ease.
 Our legal team has cultivated a reputation of excellence in our years of successfully advocating on behalf of the injured and disenfranchised.
 Don’t face this time alone.